 New peppers are being discovered all the time and, thus, the World’s Hottest Pepper is constantly changing.
 But after several consistent years of superior hotness, it’s unlikely there will be a hotter pepper anytime soon.
 If you want the all-time hottest pepper, the Carolina Reaper is a safe bet.

 Make a delicious homemade spicy ranch dip using any of our pepper or flake products then pair it with our Carolina Reaper Baked Chicken Wing Recipe.
 You’ll have the perfect appetizer for all your chilihead friends.
 A perfect pair for your next Superbowl party.

 Did you enjoy this guide?
-Be sure to check out our other Pepper Wiki guides to learn all peppers, where they come from and how to grown them.
-Also be sure to leave us a comment below and share this article with friends!
+Be sure to check out our other Pepper Wiki guides to learn all peppers, where they come from, and how to grow them.
+Also, be sure to leave us a comment below and share this article with friends!

 Sonoran Spice Carolina Reaper ProductsAt Sonoran Spice we carry a wide range of Carolina Reaper Products.
 We carry Carolina Reaper powder, flakes, whole peppers, candies, spice filed keychains, popcorn, beef jerky, peanut brittle and more.